gradle/gradle/design-docs/managed-component-model.md

 ### Don't use `ComponentSpecContainer` type when interacting with the model

-Implementing this story is on of the steps that will later enable changing `components` model element not to be implemented as a domain object collection.
+Implementing this story is an interim step that will later enable changing `components` model element not to be implemented as a domain object collection.
+At a later stage `ComponentSpecContainer` will be changed to extend `CollectionBuilder<ComponentSpec>` and used when interacting with the model.
+This will allow to avoid having to specify paths if there will be more than one collection of `ComponentSpec` available in the model.

 In several places (rule inputs, explicitly accessing `components` via the model registry) `ComponentSpecContainer` is used as the type for `components`.
 All of these places should be changed to view that model element as `CollectionBuilder<ComponentSpec>`.
 If in any of these cases substantial work to the model implementation turns out to be necessary then an additional story for that work should be created and actioned on before continuing with this story.

+#### Test Coverage

+- all of the existing tests are still passing

 ### Register `component` type factories via model instead of project extension

 An ability to support registering additional element types (currently exposed by `RuleAwarePolymorphicDomainObjectContainer`) has to be implemented for `components` model element.

 This functionality is needed by `ComponentTypeModelRuleExtractor` and can be initially achieved by registering a model projection for `components` node that will allow seeing it as type which has the method that is currently defined in `RuleAwarePolymorphicDomainObjectContainer`.

+#### Test Coverage

+- all of the existing tests are still passing

 ### Don't expose `components` collection as project extension